MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-offline.md

   `[tmp] $ tar zxvf dotnet-<linux-os-name>-x64.1.1.tar.gz`

-5. Unpack the MRO gzipped file:

-  `[tmp] $ tar zxvf microsoft-r-open-3.3.3.tar.gz`

 6. Unpack the MRS gzipped file:

   `[tmp] $ tar zxvf microsoft_r_server_9.1.0.tar.gz`

 ## Check files

 Files are unpacked into child folders: **microsoft-r-open** and  **MRS90Linux**.
 If you list the contents, you will see licensing documents, subfolders, and scripts.

+.NET Core is unpacked into **/shared/Microsoft.NETCore.App/1.1.1**.
+You must enable a channel for this collection before you can install it.

-## Install .NET Core
+## Install .NET Core offline

-Adapt the [.NET Core installation instructions](https://www.microsoft.com/net/core) provided for the Linux operating system you are using.

-## Run the MRO install script

-R Open is deployed by running the install script with no parameters.
+In this step, enable a channel for the

+## Copy microsoft-r-open tar.gz to MRS90LINUX

+The install.sh script file for R Server looks for the gzipped tar file for MRO.

-1. Log in as root or a user with super user privileges (`sudo su`).
+1. Log in as root or a user with super user privileges (`sudo -s`).

-2. Verify system repositories are up to date:

-  `[username] $ sudo yum clean all`

-3. Change to the directory to which you downloaded the rpm (for example, **/tmp**):

-  `[username] $ cd /tmp`

-4. Change to the `microsoft-r-open` directory containing the installation script:
+2. Copy the file to the same folder containing install.sh.

-  `[tmp] $ cd microsoft-r-open`

-5. Run the script.

-  `[microsoft-r-open] $ sudo bash install.sh`

-6. When prompted to accept the license terms for Microsoft R Open, click Enter to read the EULA, click **q** when you are finished reading, and then click **y** to accept the terms.

-7. Repeat to accept license terms for the Intel MKL libraries, and to start the installation.

-When finished, the installer output shows the packages and location of the log file.
+  `[root@localhost tmp] $ cp microsoft-r-open-3.3.3.tar.gz /tmp/MRS90LINUX`

 ## Run the MRS install script